 Upon successful completion of the degree requirements of the participating home department and the collaborative program, students receive the notation “Completed Collaborative Program in Environmental Studies” on their transcript and parchment.

-The Graduate Collaborative Program in Ethnic and Pluralism Studies at the University of Toronto aims to increase opportunities for graduate students to engage in interdisciplinary study in fields related to ethnic and pluralism studies.
+The Graduate Collaborative Specialization in Ethnic and Pluralism Studies at the University of Toronto aims to increase opportunities for graduate students to engage in interdisciplinary study in fields related to ethnic and pluralism studies.
 This is a wide and varied topic, and includes ethnic and race relations, international migration and immigration, cultural and linguistic communities, inter-group dynamics, nationalist movements, aboriginal affairs, and human rights.
 It also includes questions of policy arising from these issues.

 The Collaborative Program in Public Health Policy provides students with exemplary training in public health policy, which fosters synergies and cross-disciplinary learning.
 It gives students the capacity to engage in current events and contribute to the development, refinement, and evaluation of policies to address society’s pressing and emerging public health priorities.
 The collaborative program is cross-disciplinary, bringing together a broad range of disciplines, substantive foci, and theoretical and methodological underpinnings, to synergistically build an engaged community of practice of students and faculty focused on public health policy.
 It contributes to the creation of the next generation of public health policy research leaders and creative agents for change, able to address current health issues and challenges.